Scandit/BarcodeScannerPlugin/docs/config-ocr.md

 A dedicated OCR License key and SDK should be used.
 Please contact us (https://support.scandit.com/hc/en-us/requests/new) for more details.

 ## Implementing OCR
 To integrate the OCR into your Cordova app, follow the simple steps below:

 #### Add callbacks to handle the scanning event

 You now need to define the functions that are referenced in the show() call.
-All functions take one argument, the manual
+All functions take one argument.

 ~~~~~~~~~~~~~~~~{.java}